aerobless/SnowfallVR/README.md

 ## Installation

 1. Download the latest apk artifact from https://github.com/aerobless/SnowfallVR/tree/master/artifacts
-2. Use [SideQuest](https://sidequestvr.com/), ADB or a similar tool to install the apk on your headset
+2. Use [SideQuest](https://sidequestvr.com/) (recommended), ADB or a similar tool to install the apk on your headset

 ## Development stack